 - Provide information to help your condition

 This is made up of the stance phase and swing phase.
 When one foot is on the ground, the other is moving through the air.
 At one point both feet are on the ground.
 When walking there is no point when both feet are off the ground.
 This latter situation only arises when running.
 This article concentrates on walking.
 Please review this stick diagram film to help understand the gait cycle.
 It is short, there is no voice-over and it covers the basics.

 There are three parts to the stance phase which coincides with contact on the ground.
 Up until this point one foot is swinging in the air and the other foot is going through a heel contact – flat foot – heel lift.
 The time that contact takes is anything from 0.65 – 0.75 of a second.
 It is very fast.
 The foot should be balanced so that it does not roll in too much.
 This is called Pronation when the foot flattens out.
 The picture of the two feet can be viewed separately (see link in blue below).

-In the left side of the diagram the front (anterior) tendons allow the toes come to rest on the ground.
+On the left side of the diagram, the front (anterior) tendons allow the toes to come to rest on the ground.
 The heel has contacted the ground but the toes are still coming down to the ground.
 Until the front of the foot has fully landed, the tendons won’t relax.
-On the right sided diagram below, the heel lifts and the front tendons relaxed while the tendons at the back of the foot are active and tighten.
+On the right-sided diagram below, the heel lifts and the front tendons relaxed while the tendons at the back of the foot are active and tightened.

 Click to download the larger picture of push-pull of tendons.
 When the tendons have to overwork to recover an unstable foot position they become inflamed along the lining.
 This inflammation is not only painful on movement but can burn or send sharp pains along the tendon